 But you.
 You see, you’ve had some six thousand years of history.
 When you do the math, your multi-millennia head start translates into 24 years of life experience for you for every one year here in America.

-In your time, pieces of Africa Europe, Asia, and the Middle East have birthed the backbone of the history of civilization while also learning from the Dark Ages, the Bronze Ages, the Middle Ages, the birth of the Christ Child, Feudalism, Nazism, Classical Antiquity, the Renaissance and the Reformation.
-All of these — over several millennia — formed your gritty, been-there-done-that character.
+In your time, pieces of Africa Europe, Asia, and the Middle East have birthed the backbone of the history of civilization.
+You’ve also learned from the Dark Ages, the Bronze Ages, the Middle Ages, the birth of the Christ Child, Feudalism, Nazism, Classical Antiquity, the Renaissance and the Reformation.
+All of these over several millennia formed your gritty, been-there-done-that character.

 Don’t get me wrong; we’ve also built an unbelievable country with a world-class economy and military, unrivaled industry, technology that’s the envy of the world, fantastic learning institutions and so much else to be proud of.
 I don’t want to live anywhere else and I and hundreds of millions of others think this is the greatest country ever.

 His presidency, day-by-day, is so dreadful, so painful that it seems like we’re living in the inverse of dog years — basically, one Trump Day equals (and feels like) seven regular-human days.

 The making up shit and then lying about it; the inserting justice-obstructing words into his son’s mouth (like any father would) and, again, lying about it; the reactionary, unhinged and ego-driven revenge tweets; the talking about “yacht sex” with the Boy Scouts; the womanizing rhetoric and dozen-ish charges of sexual assault; the lack of legislative accomplishments; the revolving-door West Wing chaos; the lies and cover-ups regarding the Russi — well, you get the picture.